widlarizer/verilated-project/readme.md

 your testbench file will be modulename_tb.cpp and it is assumed you have verilator, gtkwave and make and clangd in path.

 1. go to makefile and assign the `MODULE` value
-2. go to .clangd and edit the path `-I(YOUR_VERILATOR_INCLUDE_PATH_HERE)` with the include directory in verilator repository if you want intellisense with clangd. there will be a message that says `verilator_config.h` missing, find a file named `verilated_config.h.in` and rename it. clangd should work now.
-3. that's it, write and change your code in the module and tb files and run `make waves`, if there is an error try to fix it and `make clean && make waves`
+2. that's it, write and change your code in the module and tb files and run `make waves`, if there is an error try to fix it and `make clean && make waves`
-4. commands are available for each step separately too `make build`, `make sim`, `make lint`
+3. commands are available for each step separately too `make build`, `make sim`, `make lint`

+> [!TIP]
+> if you want to enable clangd debugging properly you might want to generate compile_commands.json, you can do this by running `make bear`, you must have installed bear for this to work
+> another alternative is compiledb or you can do this manually using .clangd

 ## todo

+- [ ] figure out a way to skip manually including `Valu.h` and type files
-- [ ] try to use zig build system instead of make files
+- [ ] experiment with zig build system instead of make files
-- [ ] try to use just as the command runner
+- [ ] move from make to just as the command runner
-- [ ] vscode config branch
+- [ ] vscode editor config branch - low priority
 - [ ] initializer script for detecting or requesting and changing modulenames throughout files and commands
-- [ ] better way for verilator intellisense
+- [x] better way for verilator intellisense